philgyford/samuelpepys-twitter/README.md

 ## Heroku setup

-To run this on Heroku (these instructions haven't been tried for years):
+To run this on Heroku (these setup instructions haven't been tried for years, although it is still successfully running on Heroku):

 1. Set up a new Heroku app.